Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 The spray of a rotary stream nozzle looks like fingers of water spraying out, rotating slowly from side to side to cover an area, giving time for the water to soak down into the soil.

 The precision nozzle is built so the water slows down and becomes slightly heavier before spraying out.
-This cuts down on evaporation and wind-blow, saving the 30% of water that would otherwise be lost.
+This cuts down on evaporation and wind-blow, saving the 30% of the water that would otherwise be lost.
 You would use the rotating nozzle for heavy soils and the precision nozzle where wind and/or sun are strong.

 Rotors are sprayers with a very narrow outlet that emit water under high pressure, sending it in jets out 18-55 feet, depending on the size.
 Rotors rotate back and forth to give soil plenty of time to absorb the water before its rotation brings the jet back.

 Most rotors are driven by gears and come in kits with several sizes of nozzles.
 They need a higher water pressure than spray heads to operate properly.
 Whereas spray heads need 20-30 psi (pressure per square inch), rotors vary depending on how far you want them to shoot.
-If you are watering a 30 foot length, you'll need at least 30 psi coming through the pipes.
-If a 55 foot length, you'll need at least 55 psi.
+If you are watering a 30-foot length, you'll need at least 30 psi coming through the pipes.
+If a 55-foot length, you'll need at least 55 psi.

-Bubbler Nozzles for Bushes & Trees
+Bubbler Nozzles for Bushes and Trees

 Bubblers are nozzles that bubble over in place, rather than spraying outward to cover a wide area.
 You place bubbler nozzles near trees and bushes to flood the ground around them.
 If my pine tree had been watered with a bubbler head, on a separate station with the other trees on the property, it would have been healthy and strong.